Skip to Content

 Ground beef, breadcrumbs, onions, eggs, and spices being mixed together in a bowl to create a flavorful meatloaf mixture.

-• No loaf pan: Form the meatloaf into a loaf with your hands (use the damp-palms trick that we’ve talked about in all our Meatball Recipes to keep your hands clean).
-Then, bake the meatloaf on a sheet pan just like that (the same technique we use for mini meatloaves).
+• No loaf pan: Form the meatloaf into a loaf with your hands (use the damp-palms trick that we’ve talked about in all our meatball recipes to keep your hands clean).
 Why?
 It’ll bake more evenly, get a delicious outer crust, and taste WAY better.

 • Make it moist: That ketchup glaze topping doesn’t just taste good, it tastes great!

-• Make it so tender: mix the meatloaf with your hands so that you don’t accidentally overmix it.
-Overmixing will make the meat tough.
+• Make it so tender: Mix the meatloaf with your hands so that you don’t accidentally overmix it.
+Overmixing makes the meat tough.

 • Use two kinds of meat!
-Using some Italian sausage in my meatloaf recipe is what makes it the best, in my opinion!
+Using some Italian sausage in my meatloaf recipe is what makes it the best.
 It adds richness, moisture and a next-level flavor that’s hard to beat.

-• Let it rest: ten minute rest may not seem essential, but traps the juices in the meatloaf and makes every bite tender and juicy when you finally do cut into it.
+• Let it rest: It traps the juices in the meatloaf and makes every bite tender and juicy when you finally do cut into it.

 A perfectly formed meatloaf on a parchment-lined baking sheet, being brushed with a savory, sweet sauce for added flavor.